 Below are some of the factors that may add shipping process steps:

 - Multiple SKUs in one box

 - Variable delivery locations

 - Unique characteristics of the product.
 E.g. It requires cold storage or is ultra-fragile

 - The goods must be customized when the product is ordered

 If any of the above are true, your freight forwarding process flowchart is likely longer.
 And long workflows are the enemy of speed.
-You want no more steps than are absolutely necessary to ensure a good customer experience and, of course, comply with regulation.
+You want no more steps than are absolutely necessary to ensure a good shopper experience and, of course, to comply with regulation.